cisagov/ansible-role-banner/CONTRIBUTING.md

 #### Installing and using `pyenv` and `pyenv-virtualenv` ####

-On the Mac, installation is as simple as `brew pyenv pyenv-virtualenv` and adding this to your profile:
+On the Mac, installation is as simple as `brew install pyenv pyenv-virtualenv` and adding this to your profile:

 ```bash
 eval "$(pyenv init -)"